inverno-io/inverno-mods/inverno-irt/README.md

 }
 ```

 Several built-in pipes are provided in the module in the `Pipes`, `StreamPipes` and `PublisherPipes` classes.
-The `Pipes` class provides pipes used to tranform simple data object before rendering such as strings, dates and numbers.
+The `Pipes` class provides pipes used to transform simple data object before rendering such as strings, dates and numbers.
 The `StreamPipes` and `PublisherPipes` provide pipes used to transformed streams and publishers typically in an apply template statement.

 For instance the following example sort a list of items and map them to their datetime before applying templates: